-Anthis is a joint doctoral student in the Department of Sociology and the Booth School of Business and a co-founder and Research Fellow at the Sentience Institute.
-He researches organizations, technology, and social change.
-His acclaimed 2018 book, The End of Animal Farming, analyzes the emergence of food technologies such as cell-cultured meat.
-His current projects focus on the development, adoption, and effects of artificial intelligence.
-His research has been featured in The Guardian, Forbes, Vox, and other global media outlets, and he has presented at conferences and seminars in over 20 countries.
+Jacy Reese Anthis is a joint doctoral student in the Department of Sociology and the Econometrics & Statistics group at the Booth School of Business at the University of Chicago.
+His acclaimed 2018 book, The End of Animal Farming, analyzes the emergence of food technologies such as cell-cultured meat, and his current projects focus on the development, adoption, and effects of artificial intelligence.
+Anthis' research has been featured in The Guardian, Forbes, Vox, and other global media outlets, and he has presented at conferences and seminars in over 20 countries.